leanprover-community/lftcm2020/index.md

 and the definition of schemes and perfectoid spaces.

 ## Organisation
-Johan Commelin and Patrick Massot.
+Main organisation by: Johan Commelin and Patrick Massot.

 Feel free to contact us on [Zulip](https://leanprover.zulipchat.com/#narrow/stream/238830-Lean-for.20the.20curious.20mathematician.202020).